MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 - **Workarounds**: None.

-- **Issue**: While running a flow created through an image-based recording, the click may be sent to the wrong place.
+- **Issue**: While running a flow created through image-based recording, the click may be sent to the wrong place.

-- **Workarounds**: Edit the auto-generated action “Move mouse to image” through the designer and decrease the Tolerance parameter in the Advanced settings.
+- **Workarounds**: Edit the auto-generated action “Move mouse to image” through the flow designer and decrease the Tolerance parameter in the Advanced settings.

 - **Issue**: The “Extract text from image” popup that appears after sending a right-click using the recorder, may hide behind the popup of the application.